fmantz/SpeedTracker/README.md

 ## Required Software:

- - package wireless-tools.dep  (iwgetid)  (if the WLAN SSID should be in the output)
+ - package wireless-tools (.deb) for command "iwgetid" (if the WLAN SSID should be in the output)
  - requirements from SpeedTest (see README.md of linked SpeedTest)
  - any webserver to serve static data